DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "If this is a _general knowledge_ of this world...
 Then history of this world is certainly different from what I remember"

-In Kay's world history, humans won in Five Races Great War.
+In Kai's world history, humans won in Five Races Great War.
 But it was different here.

 "We lost in Great War.
 And it happened just 30 years ago."

-But except for history, everything else matches Kay's memories, including continent geography.
+But except for history, everything else matches Kai's memories, including continent geography.
 And the same could be said about people.
-Among citizens of this city Kay was able to find familiar names of his neighbourhood.
+Among citizens of this city Kai was able to find familiar names of his neighbourhood.
-Even currency that were used here, was the same as the one Kay got from his old world.
+Even currency that were used here, was the same as the one Kai got from his old world.

 ...There are some minor differences like Ashlan getting over his motion sickness.

 ...But other than that, people here are more or less how he remembered them.

-The only mystery is why both Kay and Prophet Sid have been forgotten.
+The only mystery is why both Kai and Prophet Sid have been forgotten.
 Both of them never ever existed in first place.
 As if they are erased from history.